 The Percussion Suite is located on the third floor of the Old Fine Arts building and provides students with personal locker space and several sonically isolated rooms for practicing percussion instruments.
-Dr. John Hill gives lessons from his studio in the suite.

 The Keyboard Lab is located on the second floor of the Old Fine Arts building (across from the Performing Arts Hall) and is the home to all functional keyboard instruction.
 In addition to the interconnected digital keyboard system, the lab also houses a new Yamaha C2.